lamp-luwak/lamp-luwak/docs/getting-started.md

   const hero = create(Hero);
   modify(hero).name = 'Ganesha';
 ```
-Its mean, that will be created new plain object in `store` property with new name value.
+This means that creating new plain object in `store` property with new name value.